AndreasAugustin/go-gitmoji-cli/README.md

  is a nice way to standardize commit messages with emojis.

 There is already a nice [gitmoji-cli][gitmoji-cli] command line interface available.
-Because I was searching for a nice project to get more into golang this project was created.
+Nevertheless, I was searching a nice project to get a bit more into golang so this cli was born.

-It is possible to use different commit message formats.
+There are some feature differences between both projects.

 Per default the format is [conventional-commits][conventional-commits] with emoji `<type>[optional scope]: :smile: <description>`